PhilipCastiglione/sketchup/README.md

     * finish/update usage pipeline docs
     * add FAQ
 * build the second half, which takes the detected objects and -> DOM
-* remove notes, TODO

-### NOTES

-* currently only single prediction at a time, could do batch